 What Is a Green Card and What Does it Authorize?

 One of the known uses of the term “green card” is for cards that are signed with green ink.
-In the United States, to sign a document in green ink was originally reserved for documents prepared by government agencies such as the Federal Reserve Bank, but today it is also used informally as a metaphor for making an investment or moving forward with an idea.
+In the United States, signing a document in green ink was initially reserved for documents prepared by government agencies such as the Federal Reserve Bank.
+Still today, it is also used informally as a metaphor for making an investment or moving forward with an idea.
 In the US, green card holders are sometimes described as “resident aliens.”
 Both green cards and blue cards are given to individuals who are permitted to live in the United States under the terms of a visa or other legal authorization, such as a work visa.
 A blue cardholder is not a permanent resident of the United States but can attend school, work, and obtain benefits or services in the country.
 Any changes to immigration status are handled through an application process with an immigration lawyer.

 What is a Permanent Resident?